Writhe-App/Chastity-Game/README.md

-AILY ODDS GAME (CONFIGURABLE STARTING DIE)
+DAILY ODDS GAME (CONFIGURABLE STARTING DIE)
 ==============================================

 HOW TO RUN IT